Sanskar531/GoLoadBalance/flask-apps/README.md

-# Dummy Flask app to ping it it's still alive
+# Dummy Flask app to ping if it's still alive